What we treat

 If anything we’ve just said struck a chord with you, we get it—losing weight can be super tough, especially when you’re trying your best but aren’t getting results.

-Weight loss medications can be a good option here if a healthcare provider says they are suitable for you.
-They work by making you feel full, so you eat less.
-They’re not a quick fix.
-You’ll still need to address the lifestyle factors we mentioned above.
-But when taken alongside changes to your diet and regular exercise, some people report losing up to 25% of their starting weight.
+These medications work by making you feel full, so you eat less.
+But they’re not a quick fix.
+You’ll still need to address the lifestyle factors we mentioned above and remain in a calorie deficit.
+When taken alongside changes to your diet and regular exercise, some people report losing up to 25% of their starting weight.

 Arrone, Louis J., et al. “Continued Treatment with Tirzepatide for Maintenance of Weight Reduction in Adults with Obesity.”
 JAMA, vol. 331, no. 1, 2023, pp. 38–48. pmc.ncbi.nlm.nih.gov/articles/PMC10714284/.